2006 Toronto Argonauts season: Regular season

-Quarterback Damon Allen became professional football's all-time leading passer, moving ahead of Warren Moon on Labour Day in Hamilton.
+Quarterback Damon Allen became professional football's all-time leading passer, overtaking Warren Moon on Labour Day in Hamilton.
 The team, however, was decimated by injuries at almost every position and the Argonauts stumbled out of the gate to a 2–5 record.
 Mid-season health bred new promise as the team gained the majority of its starters back including Allen and Williams, who both fell to injury early in the year.
 Upon his return, Williams joined forces with fellow RB John Avery to deliver a late-season one-two punch out of the backfield.
 Combined with the stellar play of their dominant defence, the Double Blue was able to turn the season around and win 8 of their remaining 11 regular season games to finish in a first-place tie with the Montreal Alouettes.
 The CFL tie-break rule landed the Argos in second place.